Cooperation and competition of basepairing and electrostatic interactions in mixtures of DNA nanostars and polylysine: Results

 \subsection{Theoretical model development}

-To facilitate the interpretation of these observations, we developed a theoretical model to predict the equilibrium phase behavior of NS+PLL mixtures.
-This model combines a DLVO~\cite{gaussian-blob} description of screened electrostatics with a statistical associating fluid theory (SAFT)~\cite{chapman1989saft} treatment of sticky-end hybridization, the latter of which has previously been shown to accurately describe NS-only phase behavior~\cite{rovigatti2014accurate}.
-Importantly, these two types of interactions are considered on equal footing within a consistent mean-field framework (see Methods).
-No other interactions, aside from the entropic effects of excluded volume, are considered for simplicity and interpretability.
-All model parameters are based on experimental measurements, including the Bjerrum length for screened electrostatics~\cite{archer1990dielectric} and the temperature and salt-dependence of the sticky-end hybridization free energies~\cite{santalucia2004thermodynamics,locatelli2017condensation}, as well as the physical properties of the NS and PLL molecules.
-Details of the model derivation and parametrization are provided in Sections~S1--S4.
+To facilitate the interpretation of these observations, we developed a theoretical model to investigate the equilibrium and kinetic behavior of NS+PLL mixtures.
+This model combines a DLVO~\cite{gaussian-blob} description of screened electrostatics, which is relevant for the monovalent salts used in our experiments, with a statistical associating fluid theory (SAFT)~\cite{chapman1989saft} treatment of sticky-end hybridization that has previously been shown to accurately describe NS-only phase behavior~\cite{rovigatti2014accurate}.
+The model accounts for both entropic and enthalpic contributions to base pairing and electrostatics, which, importantly, are considered on equal footing within a consistent mean-field framework (see Methods).
+The model only further includes the entropies of translational degrees of freedom and excluded volume, and so is relatively simple and interpretable.
+All model parameters are based on experimental measurements, including a temperature independent Bjerrum length for screened electrostatics that implicitly accounts for solvent effects~\cite{archer1990dielectric}, the temperature and salt-dependence of the sticky-end hybridization free energies~\cite{santalucia2004thermodynamics,locatelli2017condensation}, and the physical properties of the NS and PLL molecules.
+The lack of free parameters in our model, which differs from other recent approaches to model coacervate systems~\cite{spruijt2010binodal,galvanetto2023extreme,lin2019narrow}, is a strength that allows us to make direct mechanistic interpretations.
+Details of the model derivation and parametrization are provided in Sections~S1--S5.